 At the 15th Joint Council for Bilateral Cooperation (JCBC) meeting in Chongqing, China on 15th October 2019, the then Republic of Singapore’s Minister for Education, Mr Ong Ye Kung, and People’s Republic of China’s Vice Minister for Human Resources and Social Security, Mr You Jun, signed an agreement to facilitate internship exchanges for students and recent graduates (not more than one year).

 The agreement enables 500 Singaporean youths to intern in the People’s Republic of China (PRC) for up to 6 months and vice versa.
 It covers the equivalent of universities and polytechnics on both sides.

-The Youth Interns Exchange Scheme (YES), led by Ministry of Education, Singapore and implemented by Business China, will be launched in 2020.
-It is the first bilateral internship exchange scheme that Singapore has signed with another country.
+The Youth Interns Exchange Scheme (YES), led by the Ministry of Education, Singapore and implemented by Business China, is the first bilateral internship exchange scheme that Singapore has signed with another country.
 Singapore is also the first Asian country with which China has signed such an agreement.

-The scheme will allow Singaporean youths to gain experience working in China, and a deeper appreciation of its economy and rich culture and foster new friendships and ties.
+The scheme will allow Singaporean youths to gain experience working in China, a deeper appreciation of its economy and rich culture and foster new friendships and ties.
 Similarly, Chinese youths will be able to gain a better understanding of Singapore and build networks here.
 The programme will facilitate more people-to-people interactions between our two countries.
 Besides being a useful learning experience for the participants, by involving a young generation, it will enhance mutual understanding and cooperation for the long term.

 Mr Ong Ye Kung